yifan-fang/sl-object-EEG/README.md

 Code for decoding target location can be found inside decoding-code folder.

 Code for ERP analysis can be found inside ERP-code folder.

+Code for behavioral analysis can be found inside behavior-code folder.